NCAR/FAIR-Facilities-Instruments/index.md

 ### Claudius Mundoma

 Claudius Mundoma is the Director of Shared Instrumentation Facilities in the Office of Vice Provost and Dean of Research at Stanford University.
 He leads the strategy implementation and evaluation of the Shared Research Platforms initiative as well as oversees planning of future activities that elevate Stanford's shared facilities to the next level.
 Among many core duties, he collaborates with shared facilities leadership to address strategic and operational issues that impact the community, and supports development of new services to advance Stanford’s research and education missions.
 Before coming to Stanford, he led the Core Facilities and Shared Instrumentation team as the inaugural Director in the Research and Innovation at the University of Colorado Boulder.
 Before that, he directed the Physical Biochemistry Facility in the Institute of Molecular Biophysics at Florida State University for nearly two decades.

+### Matthew Murray

+Matthew Murray (he/they) is a Data Librarian at the Center for Research Data and Digital Scholarship at University of Colorado Boulder Libraries where he provides support for research data management and curation to faculty, students, and researchers.
+His current research interests include investigating preservation of 3D-printed data and other types of data physicalization.

 ### Aditya Ranganath